Davi Mázala, Ph.D.

 Select Publications and Presentations

-• Ryu D, Zhang H, Ropelle ER, Sorrentino V, Mázala DAG, Mouchiroud L, Marshall PL, Campbell MD, Ali AS, Knowels GM, Bellemin S, Iyer SR, Wang X, Gariani K, Sauve AA, CantĂł C, Conley KE, Walter L, Lovering RM, Chin ER, Jasmin BJ, Marcine DJ, Menzies KJ & Auwerx J. NAD+ repletion improves muscle function in muscular dystrophy and counters global PARylation.
-Science translational medicine 8.361 (2016): 361ra139-361ra139
+• Ryu D, Zhang H, Ropelle ER, Sorrentino V, Mázala DAG, Mouchiroud L, Marshall PL, Campbell MD, Ali AS, Knowels GM, Bellemin S, Iyer SR, Wang X, Gariani K, Sauve AA, Cantó C, Conley KE, Walter L, Lovering RM, Chin ER, Jasmin BJ, Marcine DJ, Menzies KJ & Auwerx J. NAD+ repletion improves muscle function in muscular dystrophy and counters global PARylation.
+Science Translational Medicine 8(361), 361ra139-361ra139, 2016.

 Full list of publications: